Metropolitan (train): Further usage

+The last Metropolitan train ran on 10 December 2021, and the train's control car was decorated with the Metropolitan logo.
+The use of the two trains ceased after the timetable change in December 2021; the trains were listed for sale.
+Photos in 2024 show the stock being cut up and scrapped.

+Corporate affairs

 Operator

 The operating company, Metropolitan Express Train GmbH, was established in December 1996 as a subsidiary of DB Fernverkehr (then named DB Reise&Touristik), itself a subsidiary of Deutsche Bahn AG.
 MET GmbH was the fourth company besides DB Reise&Touristik (the first three companies being CityNightLine, Thalys, and Cisalpino) to operate long-distance trains in Germany after the 1994 rail reform.
 After the service was discontinued in December 2004, MET GmbH was dissolved and reacquired by DB Fernverkehr.

+Business figures

 Rolling stock

-Metropolitan Express Train GmbH ordered two specially-made trainsets of seven cars each from the manufacturer FTD Fahrzeugtechnik Dessau in November 1997.
+Metropolitan Express Train GmbH ordered two specially made trainsets of seven cars each from the manufacturer FTD Fahrzeugtechnik Dessau in November 1997.
 The interiors of the cars were produced by Deutsche Werkstätten Hellerau.
 An option was available for two additional trainsets with different interiors.
 From a technical perspective, the Metropolitan trainsets are conventional push-pull trains consisting of a locomotive, cars, and a control car.
 Both sets consist of seven cars, each 26.4 m long.
 The train's total length, including the Class 101 locomotive, is 204 m.
-The trainsets themselves are based on the ICE 2's cars.
+The Metropolitan was presented at the 1999 ITB Berlin trade show.
+The first trainset was delivered on 14 June 1999; the second was delivered on 12 July.
+Both trains were based at the depot in Eidelstedt.

 Before the beginning of production, Deutsche Bahn AG's board of directors considered removing two ICE 2 trainsets from production and modifying them with a special interior for the Metropolitan.
 Several cars were painted in Metropolitan colors and prepared for conversion.
 This plan was cancelled due to high costs and time constraints.
 The planned conversion of preexisting cars was also cancelled.
+The trainsets themselves however were based on the ICE 2's cars.